 From the comfort of your own home, you or your child can participate in therapy with a trained counselor.
 We have IMMEDIATE OPENINGS, and at some locations, still offer face-to-face appointments.

 Our counselors have varying hours to serve children, families, and adults.
 They specialize in grief and loss, anxiety, depression, parenting support, and coping strategies.
 They also have nationally recognized, rigorous training to work with the unique needs of families who have adopted and fostered.

 We accept several major insurances, Medicaid, and self-pay.
 We also offer sliding-scale fee arrangements.
 Contact us to find out if your insurance is accepted.

-Emily Webb Olsen is a Licensed Professional Counselor in the Piedmont region who specializes in assisting children, adolescents, and their families experiencing mental health and/or behavioral crisis in the community.
-She is certified as an adoption-competent therapist and provides trauma-focused, family-centered interventions for adoptive youth and their families.
+Emily Webb Olsen is a Licensed Professional Counselor who specializes in assisting children, adolescents, and their families experiencing mental health and/or behavioral crisis in the community.
+She is trained as an adoption-competent therapist and trainer through the Center for Adoption Support and Education.
+Emily also provides trauma-focused, family-centered interventions for adoptive youth and their families.

 Bronwyn Robertson is a Licensed Professional Counselor who has more than 20 years of experience working with children, adolescents, and families.
 She specializes in integrative psychotherapy using mindfulness-based, trauma-focused, cognitive-behavioral, expressive, play and somatic interventions for adoptive youth and their families.
 She is certified as an adoption-competent therapist and adoption competency trainer via the Center for Adoption Support and Education and has lectured and published internationally on psychotherapy for trauma and anxiety and on mindfulness-oriented therapies including integrative, mindfulness-oriented cinematherapy.